Chelodina burrungandjii THOMSON, KENNETT & GEORGES, 2000

 |Comment||Habitat: freshwater (rivers, swamps)|

-Synonymy: Chelodina walloyarrina was not listed by COGGER 2014 and probably considered as a synonym of Chelodina burrungandjii by him.
+Synonymy: Chelodina walloyarrina was not listed by COGGER 2014 and probably considered as a synonym of Chelodina burrungandjii by him but more recently considered as a valid species.

 |Etymology||The name walloyarrina is a combination of two Australian aboriginal words — wallo meaning “chin,” and yarrin meaning “bearded” — in accord with the common name “bearded longneck turtle” often given to the longnecks of the Kimberley (because of their long barbels).|